Colorado

 ReferencePenny Hot Springs - Hot Springs in Colorado

 Aspen is one of the top ski resorts in North America.
 In the vicinity of the resort, there was a hot spring hotel that was closed down due to protests from local residents.
-Propaganda Pie I had made it to Penny Hot Springs in the mountains, but was getting hungry. ...
+Propaganda Pie I had made it to ...

 Entrance 01